 At the Basic seminar, that is.
 Not that I didn’t want to be there the first time…but it was so hard to get myself into the room that the image of wading through wet concrete comes to mind.
-Or, as the facilitator likes to put it, “some people need a suggestion, some people need a gentle push, some people need a 2x4”.
+Or, as the facilitator likes to put it, “some people need a whisper, some people need a gentle push, some people need a 2x4”.
 I’m of the 2x4 variety, or at least that’s what SGs persistence felt like.
 He’ll say “gentle push”, I say “giant shove”.
 Whatever.
 The point is, this time, I volunteered to be on staff, committing to a time warp.
 I literally do not know what the hell happened over the those 3 days except in my insular world between waking up, telling my family “hi!”, leaving, and not coming home until everyone was asleep.
 I can't even tell you if it was sunny or cloudy outside.

 So, there I was, a new staffer with all new staffers, only the 3 chiefs had done this before, and we were short on production staff (I was it and the Chief of Production had to run the sound).
 I was mostly an observer of the class since I was helping with the production although I was able to do some of the exercises when other staff members were able to take over my post of sitting at the door.
 Given how I reacted to the class again, I’m guessing I wasn’t the only one going through shit, while at the same time supporting the new students.
 When it came up, I just let it through, even if I was working with someone who wasn’t able to get out of their head.
 I went for it not trying to control how much I cried, or wondering what they thought of me breaking down in front of them.
 Part of being able to do that was familiarity with what was going on, but the other part was showing people that it’s ok not to be in control all the damn time.
 There’s this idea that we attract people we need to attract, right?
 I attracted people who were shut down even more than I had been.
 There was one point in the weekend, when the facilitator made a last minute change to who was working with whom, and when I saw who I ended up partnered with, I was so excited.
 I knew that doing this one exercise with this person might get through to them.
 And it did!